Breathless Creator Kit and SRD

 CHECKS

-When a character tackles a challenge or tries to avoid a Consequence, their player makes a Check.
-The GM first determines the risks.
-The player then chooses the Skill that best fits their character’s approach and rolls the die that matches its rating.
-If another player character helps, they also make a Check but share the same risks.
-Keep and look at the highest result:
+When a character tackles a challenge or tries to avoid a Consequence, the player makes a Check.
+First determines the risks.
+The player then chooses the Skill that best fits the character’s approach and rolls the die that matches its rating.
+If another character helps, their player also makes a Check, but shares the same risks.

 • 1-2 : The action fails.
 When facing a Consequence, it is suffered in full.